Ancylotherium: Paleoenvironment

 Ancylotherium's habitat was the savannahs of Eurasia, East and South Africa.
 As a herbivore, it evolved to browse on vegetation on the trees in the grassy savannahs of Africa.
 Ancylotherium's closest relatives are the other perissodactyls, or "odd-toed" ungulates, including the extinct brontotheres and modern-day mammals such as horses, tapirs, and rhinoceroses.

-Fossil distribution and chronology

 Fossil remains of Ancylotherium have been found at many of the hominid fossil sites in Plio-Pleistocene Ethiopia, Kenya, South Africa and Tanzania, including sites in Laetoli, Olduvai and Omo.
 Furthermore, Miocene era fossils of Ancylotherium are located in Kenya, Bulgaria, Greece, Turkey, Iran, and Afghanistan.

 In Africa, the range of the genus spans from the Late Miocene to the Early Pleistocene, making it one of the last surviving chalicotheres.